 I work from a naturopathic and functional medicine standpoint, treating every client as an individual, giving you time to talk and explain your health problems and ultimately taking a holistic view of your health and wellbeing by looking for the root cause of any ill health rather than just at individual symptoms.

 The term ‘Kinesiology’ means ‘the study of movement’ and was originally used to describe a form of conventional medicine regarding muscles and joints.
 Over the past 40 years, practitioners, most notably George Goodheart, developed Kinesiology further and it is now an effective natural healing therapy that combines muscle testing with the principles of Chinese medicine to assess health, energy, nutritional imbalances and the impact of emotions on health.

 A basic principle of Kinesiology is that an energy imbalance in any part of the body affects the function of the body as a whole.
-Correcting the imbalance brings about a general improvement in total body energy, which can manifest as improved physical and mental performance.
+Correcting the imbalance brings about a general improvement in total body function, which can manifest as improved physical and mental performance.

 The muscle testing is simple, painless, gentle and you keep your clothes on!
 It is practiced worldwide by doctors, dentists, chiropractors, nutritional therapists, and other health professionals.

 Why do you offer nutrition and kinesiology together?

 I have found that nutritional therapy and kinesiology complement each other very well.
 Offering both enables me to: